silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/accounts/protecting_your_account/turn-on-the-rsa-codes-for-your-account-using-the-cerby-mobile-app.md

 ---
-description: This article describes how to turn on RSA codes as your account's verification method using the Cerby mobile app.
+description: "This article describes how to turn on RSA codes as your account's verification method using the Cerby mobile app."
 intercom_id: 11429260
 ---